Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 ![Camera_Flip_Camera_Indicator](https://github.com/user-attachments/assets/317d9c56-e294-40f0-a2a5-162a4a8c8c1e)

-5. Use the tripod to orient the ZED Mini such that the patient is in view of the camera
+5. Use the tripod to position the ZED Mini such that the patient is in view of the camera

 ## Support
 For assistance, please email wke01@student.ubc.ca